 One striking thing about the image above is that there is a noticeable dark shadow framing the cumulus cloud.
 That implies that there is an illuminated surface somewhere above the visible cloud.
 There’s actually a thin layer of higher stratus cloud, on to which the shadow of the cumulus is being projected.
 The illuminated stratus also accounts for the beautiful golden yellow hue of the sky.
 Just a couple of minutes later, the lengthening shadow on the stratus is more evident:

 In the daytime, a place to look for clouds casting shadows on other clouds is around the tops of towering cumulonimbus.
 Sometimes the rising tops of these clouds push upwards through a layer of cirrus, and the sun will project the shadow of the crown of the cumulonimbus downwards on to the thin layer of cirrus.

 Crespuscular rays become less evident as they fan out from the sun.
 My diagram shows what’s going on:

 The individual bright rays are delineated by cloud shadow.
-When you look towards the sun, you’re looking diagonally through each cone of shadow.
+When you look towards the sun, you’re looking diagonally through each shadow zone.
 The long sightline within the shadow makes it appear noticeably darker than the background sky.
 But as your gaze sweeps upwards, away from the sun, you begin to look through the shadows at right angles.
 The shorter sightline makes them progressively less evident, and its unusual to see crepuscular rays extend right overhead.
-But look what happens behind you in the diagram—your sightline is diagonal again and, although the shadow will have become more diffuse, there’s a possibility it may return to visibility behind you.
+But look what happens behind you in the diagram—your sightline is diagonal again and, although the shadow will have become more diffuse as light scatters into it from the surrounding air, there’s a possibility it may return to visibility behind you.
 So whenever you see crepuscular rays, you should turn around and check the sky in the opposite direction.